ObsidianPlague/JB3-Script-Library/README.md

 # JB3 Script Library
-Various utilities for use in [Jabroni Brawl: Episode 3](https://store.steampowered.com/app/869480/Jabroni_Brawl_Episode_3/) mapping.
+Various scripts for use in [Jabroni Brawl: Episode 3](https://store.steampowered.com/app/869480/Jabroni_Brawl_Episode_3/) mapping.

 # FAQ
 - Q: Wil you make Lua versions of these scripts?